 The zoo had previously hoped that it would create a bigger enclosure for its elephants.
 However, due to a lack of funding and pressures from animal rights activists, it was decided that the elephants needed to be moved to new locations after all.
 The zoo retracted its decision to improve the enclosures in 2006, and it was apparent that the elephant exhibit would be closed for good.

-The future of the Philadelphia zoo seems to look very bleak as there is a constant funding problem.
+The future of the Philadelphia zoo seems to look very bleak from its former glory as one of the best zoos in the world due to a constant funding problem.
 The animal enclosures cannot be expanded due to lack of funds, which also contributes to poor planning and infrastructure.
 The zoo needs to reconsider its plans for raising funds in order to thrive again and make a better place for the animals to live.